-Malocclusion, or dental misalignment, is a common condition among patients around the Orlando, Florida area.
+Malocclusion, or dental misalignment, is a common condition among patients around the Kissimmee, Florida area.
 For many years, traditional metal or clear braces and lingual braces were the only options for resolving these issues.

 In the late 1990s, Invisalign hit the market.
 Invisalign is an alternative to traditional metal braces for resolving mild to moderate malocclusion.
 It is a series of clear aligners designed to be changed every 1 to 3 weeks to gradually shift teeth into their appropriate position.